 How Much Does a Vanity Phone Number Cost?

 Phone numbers are memorable, effective, and underutilized.
 When the right number for your business is incorporated into advertising efforts, advertising response rates increase, brand awareness improves, and return on investment is guaranteed.
-So how much does this magical marketing tool cost?
+So, how much does it cost to get a vanity phone number?
+How much is a phone number with a seven-digit vanity?
+And what should you consider when evaluating the business phone number price and features?

 Phone numbers can sell anywhere from tens of dollars to tens of thousands of dollars.
 In this blog, we’ll break down phone numbers into their main parts and explain how the costs add up.